KainingX/WeatherApp/README.md

 npm run create
 ```

-Run http-server to setup a localhost web server
+Run server.js to run the page on a localhost web server

 ```
-npm start
+node server.js
 ```

-Open http://localhost:8080 to see the website
+Open the web page at localhost:5000 !

 ## Built With